tarantool/doc/doc/platform/configuration.rst

 -   The ``replicasets`` section contains one replica set named *replicaset001*.
 -   The ``groups`` section contains one group named *group001*.

+.. note:

+   The initial line in this sample contains a link to an annotated Tarantool configuration schema for a YAML language server (e.g. for `LSP-Yaml`).
+   With this link you can set up your code editor (VScode, Neovim, Sublime, etc.) to get full-text annotations and completion prompts when you work with Tarantool configuration.

+..  image:: images/yaml-annotated.png
+    :align: center

 .. _configuration_scopes: